-Upon review of the information presented, the Graduate Studies Director will facilitate the process of locating an appropriate faculty member to supervise the thesis research.
-Students will be assigned a faculty advisor based on the field of study that their thesis work relates to and the availability of faculty.
+Upon review of the information presented, the Program Director will facilitate the process of locating an appropriate faculty member to supervise the thesis research in the roles of Thesis Chair and Reader.
+Students will work with the Thesis Chair based on the field of study that their thesis work relates to and the availability of faculty.